rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Conductors/AndcultureCode.CSharp.Conductors.md

 ##### Returns

-The entity witht he provided identity value and filter condition met.
+The entity with the provided identity value and filter condition met.

 ##### Parameters